 Being a 383 years old private university, Harvard puts emphasis on offering excellence in research, training, and learning.
 When it comes to Harvard, it’s hard to secure admission in this premium institution.
 More than 40% of the admittees are legacy derived.
-That means someone from their family has already studied at Harvard.
-Harvard University offers a Doctor of Philosophy (Ph.D.) under the Department of Government for students willing to build a career in Political Science.
-The areas of study include Political Thought and Its History, American Government, International Relations and Comparative Politics.
+That means someone from their family has already studied at Harvard University.
+The place offers a Doctor of Philosophy (PhD) under the Department of Government for students willing to build a career in Political Science.
+The areas of study include Political Thought and its History, American Government, International Relations and Comparative Politics.

 2. Stanford University

 It is a 184 years old private research university which is known for having excellence in wealth, academic strength, and ranking in the list of world’s best universities.
 Its proximity to silicon valley makes it even more appreciable.
 Currently, it is ranking at the 7th position in the 2019 edition of Best Colleges in National Universities.
 Stanford University holds its position among other great universities not only in academics but also in sports like golf and tennis.
 Stanford University offers courses in Political Science at both masters and PhD level.

 It’s one of the most prestigious private research universities in Rochester, New York.
 At present, it offers undergraduate and graduates degrees which also include professional and doctoral degrees.
 Students in this university love undertaking innovative projects.
 All the admitted students grow at a constant rate due to various clubs and extracurricular activities.
 The Department of Political Science, University of Rochester offers various courses and degrees in Political Science at undergraduate and graduate level.